Raciolinguistics: Languaging race

 Languaging race focuses on how race can be constructed or deconstructed "through the lens of language".
 Through and by language, one can take on, discard, or impose affiliations made with a certain race; such as education level, economic status, etc. For example, standardized language is linked with the idea of whiteness; this can be observed when black public figures such as Barack Obama are labeled as "articulate" because of their ability to speak standard English, while white public figures' use of standard language is not deemed worthy of comment.
-Similarly, racialized individuals may be expected to speak languages other than English—for example, Latinxs expected to be fluent in Spanish—and judged harshly for not being bilingual.
+Similarly, racialized individuals may be expected to speak languages other than English—for example, Latines expected to be fluent in Spanish—and judged harshly for not being bilingual.
 In some cases, people may be labeled as unable to speak any language well at all: "Her English is horrible, and from what I hear, her Spanish isn't that good either."

 In the context of Native English speaking, languaging race relates to the connection of native English speaking to whiteness, which is rooted in colonization.
 More specifically, perpetuated colonial distinctions between European and non-European reinforce distinctions between whiteness and nonwhiteness, reproducing perceptions of race and language.
 Accordingly, people of racialized groups may be perceived as not being able to speak a language despite their fluency.
 For instance, the employment experience of African immigrants suggests that the evaluation of their accents when speaking English is rooted in the racist association of Black bodies with unintelligible speech.

 Languaging race also encompasses the theory of transracialization, made popular in the United States by the case of Rachel Dolezal.
 However, within raciolinguistics, the emphasis of transracialization is put on how individuals both resist racial categorization and use such categorization in order to achieve racial justice, as in the case of Black Lives Matter.